Microwave Chocolate Fudge Recipe

-There is nothing in the world quite so moreish as chocolate fudge.
+There is nothing in the world quite as moreish as chocolate fudge.
 The only problem is that making fudge has always been such a pain.
 Well, the great news is that with this easy microwave recipe that my daughter brought home from school, anybody can make delicious chocolate fudge in under ten minutes.

-Not only will you love it, so will the people around you!
+Not only will you love it, but so will the people around you!
 (There's no need to tell them just how quick and easy it was to make!)

 It also makes a great gift for Christmas, Valentine's Day, or a school fete.
 Just add a cellophane treat bag and a ribbon and voila!

 - Put the condensed milk, margarine, and sugar in a glass bowl.

 - Put the mixture in the microwave and cook it for 8 minutes on high.
 You need to stop twice during cooking and stir the mixture with a wooden spoon.